avijitliberty/honeycomb/content/project/ec2-s3-rds/index.md

 #### Step 4: Creating a Security Group to access RDS

 Security groups provide a means of granting granular access to AWS services.
 Before creating a database instance on RDS we need to create a security group that will make the database accessible from the internet.
-This is required so that the application running on your local machine will be able to connect to the database instance on RDS.
+This is required because as we are developing the application locally we still would need to be able to connect to the database instance on RDS.

 > Note: in a production environment your database should never be publicly accessible and should only be accessible to EC2 instances within your Virtual Private Cloud.